 A depression is the severest form of recessions.

 Economic activity fluctuates over time.
 Usually, a country’s economy grows, and output measured in its gross domestic product increases.
-However, it is normal for economies to experience periods where economic output decreases.
-These periods of economic contraction are called recessions.
-Recessions are marked by declining sales, resulting in businesses reducing production, lower profits, laid-off workers, and increased business failures.
+However, it is normal for economies to undergo periods of decline in economic output, known as recessions.
+During a recession, there is a noticeable drop in sales, leading businesses to cut back on production.
+This, in turn, results in lower profits, layoffs, and increased business failures.
 Unfortunately, the economic output may continue to decline because unemployed workers have less to spend, prompting businesses to cut back further.
-Companies lower prices to try to attract more business.
-Eventually, the economy begins to pick up, but if the recession lasts several years with great hardship, it may be considered a depression.
-(There is no defining moment when a recession becomes a depression.)
+To attract more customers, companies may lower their prices.
+Eventually, the economy starts to recover, but if a recession persists for several years with significant hardship, it may be considered a depression.
+(There is no specific point at which a recession turns into a depression.)

-The United States has only experienced one depression since 1900, the Great Depression in the 1930s.
-It began in August 1929.
-Real gross domestic product, the most common measure of output, fell 27 percent by 1933.
-Nearly 25 percent of American workers lost their jobs.
-The lowest point in a business cycle, or trough, was reached in 1933.
-Economies worldwide suffered as well.
-After 1933 production slowly began to increase, but it was not until 1936 that production reached the pre-Depression level.
-Companies were reluctant to hire, so unemployment remained very high.
-Employment rates fully rebounded during WWII.
+Since 1900, the United States has experienced only one major depression: the Great Depression of the 1930s.
+This economic downturn began in August 1929 and saw real gross domestic product (GDP)—the most common measure of economic output—fall by 27 percent by 1933.
+Nearly 25 percent of American workers lost their jobs during this time.
+The lowest point in the business cycle, the trough, was reached in 1933.
+Economies around the world were also affected.

-Governments use fiscal and monetary policies to stimulate the economy by increasing government spending, reducing taxes, and manipulating the money supply to reduce interest rates.
-John Maynard Keynes developed Keynesian economics during the Great Depression to explain the Depression and identify a policy to eliminate it.
-Keynesians advocate increasing aggregate demand with government spending during recessionary periods to pull an economy out of the doldrums sooner.
-President Franklin Roosevelt endorsed Keynesian policies, establishing the New Deal, which most economists believe helped pull the US out of the Great Depression.
-Of course, the spending to finance the weaponry and troops in WWII also increased the aggregate demand.
-Keynes’ views still influence policymakers today.
+Governments use fiscal and monetary policies to stimulate the economy by increasing government spending, reducing taxes, and adjusting the money supply to lower interest rates.
+John Maynard Keynes developed Keynesian economics during the Great Depression to explain the economic downturn and propose a solution to overcome it.
+Keynesians advocate for increasing aggregate demand through government spending during recessionary periods to help the economy recover more quickly.
+President Franklin Roosevelt supported Keynesian policies by implementing the New Deal, which most economists believe played a significant role in helping the United States recover from the Great Depression.
+Additionally, the increased spending to finance military efforts in World War II further boosted aggregate demand.
+Keynes’ ideas continue to influence policymakers today.

 Business Cycles